Zyrtec vs. Claritin for treating allergies

 In this article, we provide detail about the differences between Zyrtec and Claritin.
 We also compare them to two other popular brands of antihistamines: Benadryl and Allegra.

 Zyrtec vs. Claritin

-Zyrtec and Claritin can be purchased without prescription and are available as pills, chewable tablets, and syrups.
+People can purchase Zyrtec and Claritin without prescription.
+They are available as pills, chewable tablets, and syrups.

-Zyrtec and Claritin can be bought over the counter, and they are available in various forms, including pills, chewable tablets, and syrups.
+Zyrtec and Claritin are brand-name medications that people can buy over the counter.
+They are available in various forms, including pills, chewable tablets, and syrups.

 Regardless of marketing claims, little scientific evidence shows that either is more effective.

-Zyrtec, Claritin, and other popular brands can be purchased without a prescription from supermarkets, pharmacies, and online stores.
+People can purchase Zyrtec, Claritin, and other popular brands without a prescription from supermarkets, pharmacies, and online stores.